Skip to content

 Penang is home to dozens of museums highlighting its history and contemporary life.
 The Penang State Museum and Art Gallery in George Town, in an 1817 former school, houses artifacts including traditional instruments, weapons, and photos; the art gallery has permanent and rotating exhibitions of contemporary sculpture, photography, film, and painting.

-When is the best time to stay in a vacation rental in Penang?
+The best time to stay in a vacation rental in Penang

 Penang has tropical, hot, and humid weather year-round.
 The rainiest time of year usually lasts from April to November.
 In winter, the three-day Hindu festival of Thaipusam sees colorful processions from George Town’s historic center to the more than 500 steps leading to Arulmigu Sri Balathandayuthapani Waterfall Hilltop Temple.
 Throughout the summer, Penang celebrates public holidays like Malaysia’s Independence Day on August 31 with parades, food, and local performances.